-H2S levels around Gold Bar can vary depending on plant activties like maintenance work or from changes in water flow due to melting snow or rain.
-EPCOR actively monitors H2S levels at the plant and is a member of the Strathcona Industrial Association (SIA), which conducts environmental monitoring across the region including ambient air quality.
-While there are occasional times H2S levels at the plant exceed
+EPCOR actively measures H2S levels at the plant.
+We're also members of the Strathcona Industrial Association (SIA), which does environmental monitoring across the region, including ambient air quality.
+While there are occasional times that H2S levels at the plant exceed

-Alberta Ambient Air Quality Objectives (such as during equipment maintenance), our H2S levels are much lower than those associated with health concerns outlined in OH&S legislation.
+Alberta Ambient Air Quality Objectives (such as during equipment maintenance), our H2S levels are much lower than those that can bring health concerns outlined in OH&S legislation.

-If the H2S levels ever exceed the OH&S legislation limits, EPCOR will alert the public to the concern and to any precautions they should take.
+If the H2S levels ever exceed the OH&S legislation limits, EPCOR will let you know of any concerns and any precautions you should take.
 One of the ways we will notify you is our through our

-EPCOR is a member of the Strathcona Industrial Association (SIA) Ambient Air Monitoring Network.
+As mentioned, EPCOR is a member of the Strathcona Industrial Association (SIA) Ambient Air Monitoring Network.
 The SIA conducts environmental monitoring across the East Edmonton and Strathcona County region.
-Their monitoring uses a number of parameters to assess ambient air quality.
+Their monitoring assesses ambient air quality.
 There are two monitoring stations near the Gold Bar Wastewater Treatment Plant.

-EPCOR consistently monitors 8 locations around the Gold Bar plant fence line for H2S levels (numbered).
-The readings at these stations are spot readings.
-The air conditions captured in these samples may only exist for a moment in time, so these results are not compared to standards that are quantified in 1-hour, 8-hour or 24-hour averages.
+EPCOR consistently monitors 8 locations around the Gold Bar plant fenceline for H2S levels (numbered).
+The readings at these stations are spot readings which may only exist for a moment in time, so these results are not compared to standards that are quantified in 1-hour, 8-hour or 24-hour averages.

 Data from the previous month is posted by the 15th of the following month.